• Resources

 Can you file for workers’ comp after leaving your job?

-Legally, an employer cannot fire you because you got injured or because you filed a workers’ comp claim.
-An exception is if your injury is the result of breaking clear rules or safety protocols at work, like consuming alcohol during work hours or operating machinery without permission.
+An exception is if your injury was the result of breaking clear rules or safety protocols at work, like consuming alcohol during work hours or operating machinery without permission.

-Can you collect workers’ comp after being fired?
+Collecting workers’ comp after being fired

-Yes, you can still collect workers’ comp benefits if your employer fires you, terminates your employment, or forces you to resign after a workplace injury.
+You can still collect workers’ comp benefits if your employer fires you, terminates your employment, or forces you to resign after a workplace injury.

-If you already started getting benefits before you left, your payments and medical care should continue without any changes.
+If you already started getting benefits before you left, your payments and medical coverage should continue without any changes.
 The benefits are paid by your former employer’s insurance company, so it doesn’t matter if you stop working there.

-• Prove the injury happened at work before you quit.
+• Prove the injury happened at work before you leave.
 In addition to medical treatment records, witness statements and video footage of the workplace incident can strengthen your case when applying for workers’ comp benefits.

 Will I lose workers’ comp if I quit my job?